 What is a biblical view of sex in a Christian marriage?
 What does the bible say about withholding sex from your spouse?
 What threatens enjoyable sex?
-Read this chapter from Your Marriage God’s Way for answers.
+Read or listen to this chapter from Your Marriage God’s Way for answers.

 Table of Contents